(previously known as Boarmia exsuperata)

 The last instar is green but nearly covered in black dots.

 The adult moths are grey or brown with a variable complex pattern of light and dark markings, often including two incomplete wavy black lines across each hindwing, one across each forewing, and one across the thorax.
-The males have feathery antennae, and the females have thread-like antennae.
+The females have thread-like antennae.
+The males have feathery antennae with four rami per segment.
 The wingspan is about 3 cms.

 The species has been found in: